Saeger/migrationsverket-appointment/README.md

 ## Getting Started

-This is a node app which warns you when there's an available slot in the Migrationsverket Appointment system.
+This is a node app written in typescript which warns you when there's an available slot in the Migrationsverket Appointment system.

 ### Prerequisites

-node v6 or superior
+Tested with Node 18 but should work with Node 12 or superior

 ### Installing and Running:

 ```
 npm install
-node app.js
+npm run start
 ```

 Set up the timer in the app.js

 # Note:

-1) The only service currently supported is "Fingerprint and photo"
+1. The only service currently supported is "Fingerprint and photo"
-2) Only working for Stockholm and Uppsala
+2. Only working for Stockholm, Uppsala and Örebro

 # Contributions